-With one comprehensive online application for admission and scholarships, applying to Mount Allison is easy!
+With one application for admission and scholarships, applying to Mount Allison is easy!

 The following steps to apply are for new students applying to an undergraduate degree at Mount Allison.

 This includes Canadian and international high school students, mature students, and transfer students — as well as students applying from an established pathway program with Mount Allison.

 Not sure what type of student you are?

 Apply as a high school student if you're still in high school OR if you've earned a high school diploma but haven't completed any credits at a college or university and are under the age of 22.

 Apply as a transfer student if you've received a high school diploma and completed coursework at a college or university.

 Apply as a mature student if you're 22 or older, have received a high school diploma, and haven't completed any credits at a college or university.

 Apply as an exchange student if you're currently attending one of Mount Allison's international partner institutions and wish to take part in an exchange with Mount Allison.